Rostbratwurst/ml-agents/docs/Installation.md

 pip3 install mlagents
 ```

-Note that this will install `mlagents` from PyPi, _not_ from the cloned repo.
+Note that this will install `mlagents` from PyPi, _not_ from the cloned repository.
 If you installed this correctly, you should be able to run
 `mlagents-learn --help`, after which you will see the Unity logo and the command line
 parameters you can use with `mlagents-learn`.